-- when an infected person coughs or sneezes without covering their nose and mouth and these droplets get into one's eyes, nose, or mouth - by touching a surface that is contaminated with the virus, e.g. a doorknob, and then touching your face before washing your hands - by getting into direct contact with the virus, e.g. through close body contact when cuddling or kissing an infected person A typical RSV infection lasts about a week, both in adults and children.
-A person infected with RSV is usually contagious for three to eight days.
-Even before first symptoms occur, the virus can be spread.
-Some babies, as well as adults with a weakened immune system, can continue to spread the virus even after they stop showing symptoms, for as long as four weeks.[9]
-The main source of infection for children is usually outside the home, in day-care facilities or generally in the company of other young children.[10]
-If an infant catches the virus, they can transmit the virus to other family members.
+- when an infected person coughs or sneezes without covering their nose and mouth and these droplets get into one's eyes, nose, or mouth - by touching a surface that is contaminated with the virus, e.g. a doorknob, and then touching your face before washing your hands - by getting into direct contact with the virus, e.g. through close body contact when cuddling or kissing an infected person

 2.4.
 What are the signs and symptoms of RSV infections?

 Unlike adults, who can sometimes get RSV infections and not have symptoms, infants almost always show symptoms.
-Some of the most common are: How do I recognize severe RSV?
+Some of the most common are: